 Hey friends!
 Are you sick of never being able to find a slip cover that actually fits your sofa or love seat?
 I know I was!
 I bought three different sets of slip covers from three different companies and none of them fit right.
 They were either too big, too small, or didn’t fit right over the arms or back of the sofa.
 Granted, not all sofas and love seats are created equal, and unless the maker of your particular furniture also makes slip covers to fit, you were pretty much stuck with ill-fitting slip covers – until now!

-Note: This method of slip covering is not meant to be perfect in the sense that everything will always line up evenly.
-Depending on the size of the you’re covering and the size of the drop cloth, you may get some extra hanging from the bottom on the sides.
+A few things to note before you start: This method of slip covering is not meant to be perfect in the sense that everything will always line up evenly.
+Depending on the size of the seating you’re covering and the size of the drop cloth, you may get some extra hanging from the bottom on the sides.
 When this happened to me, I simply tucked it underneath the couch.
 Also, all sofas and love seats are not created equal, and it may take you a bit of practice to get it covered the way you like.
 Use the directions below as a general guide to help you figure out how to cover your sofa or love seat.
-This will work with stuffed chairs with arms too, but buy a smaller sized tarp (the 6′ x 9′ should work well).

 Not only do canvas drop cloths fit better, they are way less expensive than slip covers.
 I paid upwards of 150-200 dollars for each of the sofa and love set slip cover sets I bought.
 These canvas drop cloths are $21.97 each at Amazon, so I covered both my sofa and love seat for under $44!!!